womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

  => 1
 ```

 It can be confusing at the beginning, but I see that during my tests of Ruby pattern matching I used that quite often in my code.
-In case that this will change in the future, I can used to this syntax too:
+In case that this will change in the future, I can get used to this syntax too:

 ```ruby
 case { foo: 1, bar: 2 }